-To use cx_Oracle 7 with Python and Oracle Database you need:
+To use cx_Oracle 8 with Python and Oracle Database you need:

-- Python 2.7 or 3.5 and higher.
-Older versions of cx_Oracle may work with older versions of Python. - Oracle client libraries.
-These can be from the free Oracle Instant Client, or those included in Oracle Database if Python is on the same machine as the database.
-Oracle client libraries versions 19, 18, 12, and 11.2 are supported on Linux, Windows and macOS.
-Users have also reported success with other platforms. - An Oracle Database.
-Oracle's standard client-server version interoperability allows cx_Oracle to connect to both older and newer databases.
+- Python 3.5 and higher.
+Older versions of cx_Oracle may work with older versions of Python. - Oracle Client libraries.
+These can be from the free Oracle Instant Client, from a full Oracle Client installation, or from those included in Oracle Database if Python is on the same machine as the database.
+Oracle client libraries versions 21, 19, 18, 12, and 11.2 are supported where available on Linux, Windows and macOS (Intel x86).
+Users have also reported success with other platforms.
+Use the latest client possible: Oracle's standard client-server version interoperability allows connection to both older and newer databases. - An Oracle Database, either local or remote.